-Pupils with medical conditions (in school)
+Students with medical conditions (in school)

-www.gov.uk/government/publications/supporting-students-at-school-with-medicalconditions--3
+www.gov.uk/government/publications/supporting-pupils-at-school-with-medicalconditions--3

-There is a separate policy and procedure outlining the school's position on the school's website.
+There is a separate policy and procedure outlining the school's position on the school's website (Supporting Students with Medical Needs).

-We will make ensure that sufficient staff are trained to support any pupil with a medical condition.
+We will make ensure that sufficient staff are trained to support any student with a medical condition.